|History of the American Home: Part II||3.00|

 BEFORE you purchase a course, check your continuing education history on the Hawaii Online Real Estate Continuing Education website so you do not retake a CE course you have already completed.
 No CE credit for a course for which you have already received credit is given.

 Need to get your real estate license?
-See HI Pre-License Courses.
+See our Hawaii Pre-License information.